ballerina-platform/module-ballerina-task/examples/closed-issue-counter/README.md

 # Overview

-The `closed_issue_counter` project demonstrates how to schedule one time or recurrence jobs to get closed github issues.
+This application demonstrates how to schedule one-time or recurrence jobs to get closed GitHub issues by using `task` and `http` packages.

 ## Prerequisite